computate-org/computate/README.md

 Code that generates more code as you save.
 Internationalized.
 Integrated with Solr search.
 A new way to write code to make persistence easier.

+## Written by Christopher Tate

+- Red Hat Principal Software Engineer in Red Hat Research

+- Creator of the Smart Village Operator and Smart Village Platform

+- Architect of the Red Hat Social Innovation Program

+- Founder of the Smarta Byar Smart Village Community FIWARE Innovation Hub

+- Principal Software Engineer for the New England Research Cloud

 ## Try out the AI/ML Smart Device API Code Generation yourself

 Try out the computate platform yourself